tulios/kafkajs/docs/Consuming.md

 })
 ```

-As a convenience, the `eachMessage` callback provides an easy means to pause the specific topic/partition for the message currently being processed.
+As a convenience, the `eachMessage` callback provides a simple callback function to pause the specific topic/partition for the message currently being processed.
 You can also specify a timeout for when that topic/partition will automatically be resumed:

 ```javascript
 await consumer.connect()